LucDupAtGitHub/PDBP/README.md

 [info] Running examples.program.main.function.FibonacciMain
 please type an integer
 30
-it's fibonacci value is 832040
+the fibonacci value of the integer is 832040
 [success] Total time: 4 s, completed Jan 27, 2018 8:57:21 PM
 ```